Link to a webpage, email or page in Pages on Mac

-Pages automatically detects valid web addresses (URLs) and email addresses and styles them (for example, with an underline or different color) to indicate that they’re active links.
+Pages automatically detects valid web addresses (URLs) and email addresses, and styles them (for example, with an underline or different colour) to indicate that they’re active links.
 You can edit these links or deactivate them so that they appear and behave as normal text.
 If you don’t want Pages to automatically detect links, you can turn off automatic link formatting.

 Add a link

 Select the text you want to turn into a link.